-Mr. Kessel is listed in The Best Lawyers in America and is included in the Southern California Super Lawyers list.
+Mr. Kessel is listed in The Best Lawyers in America and has been included in the Southern California Super Lawyers list.
 He also has been honored by various publications, including Forbes magazine.
 He has authored several articles on a number of legal and non-legal topics and has been a speaker and presenter at trial practice seminars.

 Mr. Kessel earned his J.D. in 1987 from New York University School of Law, where he was a member of the Annual Survey of American Law.
 He earned his undergraduate degree, cum laude, in 1984 from Tulane University, where he was elected to the Phi Beta Kappa and Phi Eta Sigma honor societies.